-A manual reset 7 amp circuit breaker is located to the right of the hourmeter.
-The button pops out if the circuit breaker trips.
-This circuit breaker protects the circuits to the safety switch relays, time delay module, and GHS.
-In addition, an auto reset 30 amp master circuit breaker is located near the battery.
+One manual reset 7 amp circuit breaker that protects the safety circuits and GHS is located on the instrument panel.
+A button pops out if the circuit breaker trips.
+An auto reset 30 amp master circuit breaker is located near the battery.